reinterpretcat/vrp/README.md

 This project provides the way to solve multiple variations of **Vehicle Routing Problem** known as rich VRP.
-It provides default metaheuristic implementation which can be roughly described as `Multi-objective Parthenogenesis based Evolutionary Algorithm with Ruin and Recreate Mutation Operator`
+It provides default metaheuristic implementation which can be roughly described as `Multi-objective Parthenogenesis based Evolutionary Algorithm with Ruin and Recreate Mutation Operator`.

 # Getting started